Name: Rob Haccou

 Tags: Pop, Ballads, Rock, Rock ’n Roll, Country, Bluegrass,

 Rob started playing guitar at age 12.
-For a year he took chord lessons from the mother of Margriet Eshuys, a famous Dutch singer, where the foundation was laid for playing songs.
+For a year he took chord lessons from the mother of Margriet Eshuys, an acknowledged Dutch singer, where the foundation was laid for playing songs.
 At age 18 he followed classical guitar lessons on the local music school for 2 years, studied violin for 2 years and for one year alt violin.
 Apart from his Martin D16-GT, he played the Les Paul guitar always as the main course and later on the American Strat+.
 In other words, the steel strings monopolize the conversation.
 However he made various songs on the Spanish nylon strings.
 Btw., he also loves drumming on his Roland TDW-20.

 In 2011 he became november’s, in 2012 february’s winner of the internet contest website ‘Battle of the Genres’, with some uploaded video’s.
 In 2012 he received a big compliment for his song ‘Why Grass Is Blue nr.
 2’, recorded when he played the banjo just for 5 months.
 This compliment came from no one less than banjo player Kelly Emerson, son of the famous Bill Emerson.